 For uplink carrier aggregation the UE is allowed to set its configured maximum output power PCMAX,c for serving cell c and its total configured maximum output power PCMAX.

 The configured maximum output power PCMAX,c on serving cell c shall be set as specified in subclause 6.2.4.

+For a UE supporting PC1.5 intra-band NC UL CA, the maximum output power of each CC is limited to 26 dBm.

 The configured maximum output power PCMAX,c on serving cell c shall be set as specified in subclause 6.2.4, but with MPRc = MPR and A-MPRc = A-MPR with MPR and A-MPR as determined by subclause 6.2A.2 and 6.2A.3, respectively.
 For PH reporting the following exception applies: if the UE is configured with multiple uplink serving cells, the power PCMAX,c used for the purpose of PH reporting on first serving cell c = c1 does not consider for computation of the PH report transmissions on a second serving cell c2 as exempted in subclause 7.7.1 in [8].
 There is one power management term for the UE, denoted P-MPR, and P-MPR c = P-MPR.